Viral video: Social media challenges

-These examples highlight the dual nature of virality in youth-oriented video trends: while some challenges build community and foster creativity, others spread misinformation and cause physical harm.
-Researchers argue that both platform regulation and digital health education are needed to mitigate risks, particularly for younger audiences exposed to high volumes of unverified medical content.

 Band and music promotion

 Many independent musicians, as well as large companies such as Universal Music Group, use YouTube to promote videos.
 Six of the 10 most viral YouTube videos of 2015 were rooted in music.

 One such video, the "Free Hugs Campaign" with accompanying music by the Sick Puppies, was one of the winners of the 2006 YouTube AwardsYouTube Awards.
 However, the awards received criticism over the voting process and accused of bias.
 However, the main character of the video, Juan Mann, received positive recognition after being interviewed on Australian news programs and appearing on The Oprah Winfrey Show.

 Education

 Viral videos continue to increase in popularity as teaching and instructive aids.
 In March 2007, an elementary school teacher, Jason Smith, created TeacherTube, a website for sharing educational videos with other teachers.
 The site now features over 54,000 videos.
 Some college curricula are now using viral videos in the classroom as well.
 As of 2009, Northwestern University offers a course called "YouTubing 101".
 The course invites students to produce their own viral videos, focusing on marketing techniques and advertising strategies.